codeigniter4/CodeIgniter4/user_guide_src/source/concepts/autoloader.rst

 CodeIgniter provides a very flexible autoloader that can be used with very little configuration.
-It can locate individual non-namespaced classes, namespaced classes that adhere to PSR4 autoloading directory structures, and will even attempt to locate classes in legacy directories to ease the transition from previous versions.
+It can locate individual non-namespaced classes, namespaced classes that adhere to PSR4 autoloading directory structures, and will even attempt to locate classes in common directories (like Controllers, Models, etc).

-The autoloader works great by itself, but can also work with other autoloaders, like Composer, or even your own custom autoloaders, if needed.
+The autoloader works great by itself, but can also work with other autoloaders, like `Composer <https://getcomposer.org>`_, or even your own custom autoloaders, if needed.
 Because they're all registered through `spl_autoload_register <http://php.net/manual/en/function.spl-autoload-register.php>`_, they work in sequence and don't get in each other's way.